FedoraRHEL Based

 Open your web browser and go to http://localhost:3000.
 You should see the default Rails welcome page, indicating that your Rails application is up and running.

 Congratulations!
 You have successfully installed Ruby on Rails.
 Thanks for using this tutorial for installing Ruby on Rails on your Fedora 39 system.
-For additional Apache or useful information, we recommend you check the official Ruby on Rails website.
+For additional Ruby or useful information, we recommend you check the official Ruby on Rails website.

 VPS Manage Service Offer